simonhf/cwrap/CWRAP_3_ARCHITECTURE.md

 ## 4. Micro-Architectural Physics: Timing & Cache Economics

 To quantify the efficiency of `cwrap 3.0`, the overhead must be evaluated not in software abstractions, but in raw CPU cycles, L1 cache eviction probabilities, and the mechanical realities of the hardware pipeline.

+### Execution Port Contention & IPC Economics
+While `cwrap 3.0` eliminates branches and memory misses, it remains bound by the physics of Instruction-Level Parallelism (ILP).
+Superscalar execution engines possess a finite number of Execution Ports.

+Integer arithmetic instructions (like the Bitwise OR and `lzcnt`) must be scheduled on specific integer Arithmetic Logic Units (ALUs).
+If the host application is executing a mathematically dense hot-path that heavily saturates the CPU's primary ALU ports, injecting the telemetry arithmetic will inevitably cause resource stalls.
+The telemetry instructions will compete with the application's native instructions for decode bandwidth and execution ports, temporarily depressing the application's Instructions-Per-Cycle (IPC).

+This resource contention is an inescapable law of hardware observation.
+However, because `cwrap 3.0` compiles to a mere 3 to 5 micro-ops—many of which are eligible for macro-fusion—the port contention is strictly bounded.
+By utilizing the framework's **Control Group Personality**, engineering teams can explicitly A/B test their binaries to measure the exact IPC degradation induced by this ALU contention, allowing for precise, mathematically-informed deployment decisions.

 ### The Anatomy of Telemetry Overhead